Coronavirus tests produced in Maine give results within minutes

 A Maine laboratory helped design and is mass producing a new COVID-19 test that will give results within minutes.

-National public health experts are already calling the made-in-Maine tests a potential “game changer” in the fight against novel coronavirus.
+National public health experts are already calling the made-in-Maine tests a potential “game changer” in the fight against the novel coronavirus pandemic.

+Lack of early and widespread testing is considered by scientists to be one of the failures of the Trump administration.
+Private testing labs, such as Abbott Laboratories, are working to fill the supply gaps left by the U.S. Centers for Disease Control and Prevention.

-The tests – about 50,000 produced per day – are being solely made at Abbott’s Scarborough plant, starting this week.
+The tests – about 50,000 produced per day – are being made solely at Abbott’s Scarborough plant, starting this week.
 The Scarborough location has worked for years on rapid-fire flu tests that are used around the world.
+The COVID-19 tests, like the rapid flu tests, cost about $40 each.

-Norman Moore, scientific affairs director for Abbott’s Scarborough location, told the Press Herald in a phone interview this morning that production will ramp up this week.
-They were able to quickly move from an idea to producing the new tests because they are using similar testing equipment that they already use for influenza testing.
+Norman Moore, scientific affairs director for Abbott’s Scarborough location, told the Press Herald in a phone interview that production will ramp up this week.
+Abbott scientists in Maine, California and Illinois – within a few weeks – moved from an idea to producing the new tests because the tests use similar equipment that the company already employs for influenza testing, Moore said.
+The Food and Drug Administration approved the tests on Friday.

-The tests will have all of the components necessary for health care workers to use as soon as they receive them, Moore said.
+The test kits will have all the components necessary for health care workers to use as soon as they receive them, Moore said, including reagents.
+Reagents – which have been in short supply for labs looking to expand testing in the U.S. – are chemicals used to isolate the virus’ genetic code so that it can be tested.

 “This is really an historic moment,” Moore said.
 “The feeling that we have being able to make these tests this quickly is quite amazing.”

+“The idea was to bring this test to the front lines of the fight against the virus,” Moore said.

+According to the COVID-19 Testing Project, which tracks public reporting by the states of how many tests have been conducted, the U.S. has tested at least 850,000 people, with about 140,000 testing positive, as of Monday.
+More than 2,500 Americans have died from the disease.
+In contrast, South Korea began extensive testing much more quickly than the U.S. and has tested about 4,000 people per 1 million population, compared to less than five people per 1 million, according to Harvard Business Review.
+South Korea’s testing strategy “flattened the curve” and the health system there has not been overrun.
+About 150 people have died in South Korea of the novel coronavirus, out of a population of 51 million.

-The tests will be immediately shipped to hard-hit areas of the country, such as New York and Michigan, but some could soon also be used in Maine.
-Abbott officials said they would provide more information on how soon and to what extent the tests could be available in Maine later today.
+The Abbott tests will be immediately shipped to hard-hit areas of the country, such as New York and Michigan, but some also could soon be used in Maine.

+John Koval, an Abbott spokesman, said the tests “will be available in Maine,” but as of Monday he couldn’t provide details on how many or when.

+Dr. Nirav Shah, director of the Maine Center for Disease Control and Prevention, said the development is promising, but it would potentially add to and not supplant the testing Maine is already doing.
+Maine has been having problems with testing backlogs, which reached about 1,300 last week but have been cut by nearly in half since then, to about 800.

+Schofield said it’s too early to tell whether the Abbott tests will help alleviate national problems with testing supplies.
+Many labs and government agencies are working to address shortfalls.

-“The COVID-19 pandemic will be fought on multiple fronts, and a portable molecular test that offers results in minutes adds to the broad range of diagnostic solutions needed to combat this virus,” said Robert Ford, president and chief operating officer of Abbott, in a news release.
-“With rapid testing on ID NOW , healthcare providers can perform a molecular point-of-care testing outside of the traditional four walls of a hospital in outbreak hot spots.”
+“The COVID-19 pandemic will be fought on multiple fronts, and a portable molecular test that offers results in minutes adds to the broad range of diagnostic solutions needed to combat this virus,” said Robert Ford, president and chief operating officer of Abbott, in a statement.
+“With rapid testing on ID NOW, healthcare providers can perform a molecular point-of-care testing outside of the traditional four walls of a hospital in outbreak hot spots.”

 Abbott makes rapid tests not only for influenza, but also to detect other common infectious diseases, such as pneumonia, strep, a respiratory virus and HIV.